Prison Legal News:

 The Eleventh Circuit Court of Appeals has reversed an Alabama federal district court?s order denying jail officials? motions to dismiss on qualified immunity ground, admonishing the district court for only entering ?one sentence orders denying? the motions.

-She was arrested in front of her daughter and grandmother, detained ...
+She was arrested in front of her daughter and grandmother, detained in jail ...

 While driving in Florida?s Miami-Dade County, a 32-year-old female was pulled over for allegedly following another car too closely.
 The Miami-Dade County police officer arrested her for an outstanding warrant for driving with an invalid driver?s license.